tanya-ranjan2/Image-Video-Caption-Generator/README.md

 # Image_Captioning

+This repository contains implementation of a image captioning system.
+This system takes as input a image and generates a caption describing about the image.

-### Here, We are building a model and integrate it with interactive user interface application that can generate a caption for an image we provide.
+The objective is to build a model of Image caption generator using CNN and LSTM, converts the trained model as API and integrate it with interactive user interface application.

 <p align="center">